 - Garnish with a lemon twist or paper airplane (optional).

-👅 What Does A Paper Plane Taste Like?
+👅 What Does A Paper Plane Cocktail Taste Like?

-This cocktail is bourbon forward with a slightly bitter edge from the Aperol and Amaro.
+This cocktail tastes like bourbon with a slightly bitter edge from the Aperol and Amaro.
 The lemon juice helps to brighten it up and make it refreshing!

 If you love this drink, check out these other fabulous upscale cocktails.